-Compliance: We have audited the compliance of the Town of Windsor, Connecticut with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 "Compliance Supplement" that are applicable to its major federal program for the year ended June 30, 2008.
+Compliance: We have audited the compliance of the Town of Windsor, Connecticut with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 "Compliance Supplement" that are applicable to its major federal programs for the year ended June 30, 2009.
 The Town of Windsor, Connecticut's major federal programs are identified in the summary of independent auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal programs are the responsibility of the Town of Windsor, Connecticut's compliance based on our audit.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal programs are the responsibility of the Town of Windsor, Connecticut's management.
+Our responsibility is to express an opinion on the Town of Windsor, Connecticut's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in "Government Auditing Standards," issued by the Comptroller General of the United States; and OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations".
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about the Town of Windsor, Connecticut's compliances.
+An audit includes examining, on a test basis, evidence about the Town of Windsor, Connecticut's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination on the Town of Windsor, Connecticut's compliances.
+Our audit does not provide a legal determination on the Town of Windsor, Connecticut's compliance with those requirements.

-In our opinion, the Town of Windsor, Connecticut complied, in all material respects, with the requirements referred to above that are applicable to its major federal program for the year ended June 30, 2008.
+In our opinion, the Town of Windsor, Connecticut complied, in all material respects, with the requirements referred to above that are applicable to its major federal programs for the year ended June 30, 2009.